devskrate/testwork/_posts/2020-07-15-realme-30w-powerbank-specs-review.md

 #### Verdict -

 Compared to the last version of this powerbank which comes with 18W Fast Charge support,This is pretty good.
 The two-way fast charge support willhelp you to charge 2 devices at a time.
 Thispowerbank doesn't feature micro-USB port, but this makes sense as All Fast charge supported devices are now having a USB-Type C Port.
 The low powermode will also help you to charge AIot devices which makes it more interesting.
 ANd the price of this power bank is also reasonable.
-Also design looks super-cool execpt that huge brand name on top.
-Curved design on sides makes us feel like this is thin.
+Also design looks super-cool execpt that huge brand name on top and the curved design on sides makes us feel like this is thin.

 #### Buy here -
 You can buy this powerbank from realme store from here at [Rs 19,999](https://buy.realme.com/in/goods/225)